Benefits of Spearmint Tea

 What is spearmint tea?

 It’s a tea made from the leaves of the mint plant.
-Mint is an herb that’s very popular in teas, and it’s used for both medicinal and culinary purposes; it’s a common ingredient in herbal teas and is used to flavor and freshen other foods and beverages.
+Mint is an herb that’s very popular in teas, and it’s used for both medicinal and culinary purposes; it’s a common ingredient in teas with herbs in them and is used to flavor and freshen other foods and beverages.
 Mint tea is made by infusing the leaves of the mint plant in hot water.

 Spearmint has a long history of use.
 It is thought that it originated in ancient Egypt, where its leaves were used to help heal wounds.
 Spearmint is widely used in herbal medicine for digestive problems.
 The leaves are also used in flavoring, perfumes, and in pickling.
 If you didn’t know, there are benefits of spearmint tea, and if you want to know these benefits, we have a list below.